 For medium skin with cool undertones

-With a medium complexion you can still have a lot of fun with almost any color, just avoid going to total extremes, King advises.
-Brunettes should stick with a natural medium to light brown—something like a walnut is great.
+With a medium complexion, you can experiment with almost any color.
+Just avoid going to extremes, King advises.
+Brunettes should stick with a natural medium to light brown—something like walnut is great.
 For blondes, look for sand, wheat, and beige to complement your skin tone and still look natural.
 Taylor Swift is a great example of medium skin with cool undertones.
-"She also has very cool blue eyes that work well with this ashy natural blonde," notes Hill.
-And when it comes to red, you want to stick with something in the medium auburn family or just a cast of a cinnamon tone, according to King.
-Check out these other tricks to stretch the time between your hair color appointments.
+“She also has very cool blue eyes that work well with this ashy natural blond,” notes Hill.
+And when it comes to red, you’ll want to stick with something in the medium auburn family or a cinnamon tone, according to King.

 For medium skin with warm undertones